 Sadly, Chow and Alice had to leave us.
 As for Orange Holidays, it was very badly hit as it focused only on US and incentive tours.
 To cut costs, the board of directors and shareholders agreed to close down Orange and absorb its staff into Apple.

-If you were to ask me how I would summarize the year 2003, I would unhesitantly tell you: we would never be able to plan ahead of the changes actually taking place!
+If you were to ask me how I would summarise the year 2003, I would unhesitantly tell you: we would never be able to plan ahead of the changes actually taking place!